nuniesmith/projects_macro/hardware/BOM.md

 # Bill of Materials (BOM)

-Complete component list for the Arduino Stream Deck project.
+Complete component list for the Arduino Macro Keyboard project.

 ## Required Components